Henry Allingham: Later life

-On 18 April 2007 Allingham visited Wilnecote High School in Tamworth, Staffordshire to answer students' questions about the First World War, after they wrote to veterans asking them about their experiences.
+On 18 April 2007 Allingham visited Wilnecote High School in Tamworth, Staffordshire to answer students' questions about the First World War, after they wrote to the few surviving veterans asking them about their experiences.
 In October 2007 he was honoured at the Pride of Britain Awards.
 Between his 110th and 111th birthdays Allingham made over 60 public appearances, including a visit to The Oval on 5 June 2007, the day before his 111th birthday, where he was wheeled around the boundary in front of the spectators.

-On his 111th birthday, a Royal Marines band played to Allingham on board HMS Victory before he returned with friends and relatives to the Queen's Hotel on the Portsmouth seafront for afternoon tea.
+On his 111th birthday in June 2007, a Royal Marines band played to Allingham on board HMS Victory before he returned with friends and relatives to the Queen's Hotel on the Portsmouth seafront for afternoon tea.
 Asked how it felt, Allingham replied, "I'm pleased to be seeing another tomorrow.
 It's just the same as it was as at any age, it's no different.
 I'm happy to be alive and I'm looking forward to the celebrations.
 I never imagined I'd get to 111."

 On 1 April 2008, the 90th anniversary of the establishment of the Royal Air Force, Allingham was a guest of honour at the celebratory events at RAF Odiham in Hampshire.
 By then, Allingham was the only surviving founder member of the RAF.

 Allingham celebrated his 112th birthday with members of his family at RAF Cranwell, Lincolnshire as the guest of honour at a luncheon at the college.
-During the day the Battle of Britain Memorial Flight performed a flypast which was followed by an aerobatic display from two Tutor aircraft.
-In June 2008, at his personal request, Allingham was taken on a guided tour of the Eurofighter Typhoon aircraft at BAE Systems in Warton, Lancashire, as part of the National Veterans' Day celebrations.
+During the day, the Battle of Britain Memorial Flight performed a flypast, which was followed by an aerobatic display from two Tutor aircraft.
+In June 2008, as part of the National Veterans' Day celebrations, Allingham was given a guided tour of the Eurofighter Typhoon aircraft at BAE Systems in Warton, Lancashire.

 On 23 September 2008, Allingham launched a book about his life, co-written by Denis Goodwin, with an event at the RAF Club in London.

 On 11 November 2008, marking the 90th anniversary of the end of the First World War, together with Harry Patch and Bill Stone, Allingham laid a commemorative wreath for the Act of Remembrance at The Cenotaph in London.
+This would prove to be the last such event attended by surviving veterans of the conflict, as all three men died within the next year.

 Allingham was invested as a Scout on 18 November 2008, 100 years after he first joined as a youth.
 He said he was only able to spend six weeks with his local group as a boy.
 Allingham celebrated his 113th birthday on HMS President, at an event hosted by the Royal Navy.
 He received a signed birthday card from First Sea Lord Sir Jonathon Band and saw a Mark 8 Royal Navy Lynx flying overhead while he was sitting outside in his wheelchair.